 Taking the left fork in the road back at Palainovka (cafe), leads along Radiceva Ul toward the beautiful Zagreb Cathedral and bustling Dolac Market.

-Back in our own neighbourhood a walk around the block revealed the impressive Gradsko Kazaliste Tresnja theatre on Selska Cesta.
-The sights you see when you’re walking in your local neighbourhood!
+In our neighbourhood, a walk around the block revealed the impressive Gradsko Kazaliste Tresnja theatre on Selska Cesta.

 This was “our” street in Zagreb.

-To get into the spirit of things, we walked to the beginning of the Sava River walk.
+To get into the spirit of things, we first walked along the banks of the Sava River.

 Midway down Ulica Tina Ujeviča were tall apartment blocks and a bustling shopping area on street level.
 With no less than four hairdressers in the space of one block, I started noticing that everyone did indeed have a tidy haircut.
 The community feel was infectious with full cafes and old men playing card games in the park.
 Our Cafe accompanied their kava with a gratis orange flavoured drink reminiscent of Tang.
-I discovered later that a similar drink Cedevita, is offered to guests in Croatian homes.
+I discovered later that a Cedevita, a similar to Tang, is offered to guests in Croatian homes.